-Will and I both love tattoos and getting tattoos and while that has caused some problems while traveling (mainly in the onsen in Japan) there’s nothing we love more than scoping out a talented artist on our travels.
+At Books and Bao, we both love tattoos and are fierce tattoo collectors.
+And while that has caused some problems while traveling (mainly in the onsen in Japan) there’s nothing we love more than scoping out a talented artist on our travels.
 Here are some of our favourite studios and tattoo artists in South Korea.
 Scroll to the bottom for tips about getting a tattoo in South Korea.

 History of Tattoos in Korea